awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-security.md

 ## <a name="traffic-mirror-session-policy"></a>

-To allow access to Traffic Mirror resources, you must create and attach an IAM policy to the IAM user or the group to which the IAM user belongs\.
-The IAM user must be given permission to use the specific Traffic Mirror resources and API actions they need\.
-When you attach a policy to a user or group of users, it allows or denies permission to perform the specified tasks on the specified resources\.
+To allow access to traffic mirror resources, you create and attach an IAM policy either to:
++ The IAM user or
++ The group to which the IAM user belongs\.

+The IAM user must be given permission to use the specific traffic mirror resources and API actions they need\.
+When you attach a policy to a user or group of users, it allows or denies permission to perform specified tasks on specified resources\.

 You can also use resource\-level permissions to restrict what resources users can use when they invoke APIs\.
-For example, the following IAM policy restricts the Traffic Mirror target tmt\-12345645678 that can be used in a `CreateTrafficMirrorSession` API call by a user:
+For example, the following IAM policy restricts the traffic mirror target `tmt-12345645678` that can be used in a `CreateTrafficMirrorSession` API call by a user\.

 **Example Example: CreateTrafficMirrorSession Policy**